jeromeabel/nuxt-clean-architecture/docs/Testing a Simple Nuxt Feature - 2 - All-in-One Component (v1).md

 ## Issues with this Implementation

-- **Too many concerns:** The component handles state, lifecycle hooks, business logic, and UI.
+- **Difficult to test:**
-- **Difficult to test:** Testing requires mocking `useRuntimeConfig`, `localStorage`, and handling `onMounted()`.
+  - **Too many concerns:** The component handles state, lifecycle hooks (`onMounted()`), business logic, dependencies ( `useRuntimeConfig`, `localStorage`), and UI.
   - **Implicit Type Assumption**: There's no explicit type check or validation.
 If `version` is `undefined` or an unexpected type, it could cause unintended behavior.

 ## Next Step

 What are your thoughts on this implementation?
 Does this structure seem sufficient, or do you see areas for improvement?